eclipse-che/che-operator/README.md

 Where are:
   - `IMAGE_REGISTRY_USER_NAME` - your user account name in the image registry.
   - `IMAGE_REGISTRY_HOST` - host of the image registry, for example: "docker.io", "quay.io".
-Host could be with non default port: localhost:5000, 127.0.0.1:3000 and etc.
+Host could be with a non default port: localhost:5000, 127.0.0.1:3000 and etc.

 4. Create custom catalog source yaml(update strategy is workaround for https://github.com/operator-framework/operator-lifecycle-manager/issues/903):